pallets/flask/docs/quickstart.rst

 ``````````````````

 The request object is documented in the API section and we will not cover
-it here in detail (see :class:`~flask.request`), but just mention some of
+it here in detail (see :class:`~flask.request`).
+Here is a broad overview of
-the most common operations.
-First of all you have to import it from the
+some of the most common operations.
+First of all you have to import it from
 the `flask` module::

     from flask import request